adeshpokhrel15/Recurrent-Neural-Networks/README.md

 <li>Build a table of vocabulary to map the split tokens to numerical indices.

 <li>Convert text into sequences of numerical indices so they can be manipulated by models easily.

+ ### 3. Language Models <br>
+Language models are key to natural language processing. n -grams provide a convenient model for dealing with long sequences by truncating the dependence.
+Long sequences suffer from the problem that they occur very rarely or never.
+There is a lot of structure but not enough frequency to deal with infrequent word combinations efficiently via Laplace smoothing.
+The main choices for reading long sequences are random sampling and sequential partitioning.
+The latter can ensure that the subsequences from two adjacent minibatches during iteration are adjacent on the original sequence.